darianmiranda/darianmiranda/README.md

 # Darian Miranda Olivas

 I’ve been interested in how businesses operate and grow since I started my own small business in high school.
 That experience shaped how I think: I naturally look for ways to improve processes, understand customers, and make better business decisions.
 Through my graduate training in economics, I developed a more formal foundation in statistical analysis and decision making.
 Data became the tool that allowed me to do this at scale.
 I am drawn to difficult decisions that start with overwhelming, unfiltered data where the first step is determining what matters, what is reliable, and how to turn it into something useful.
-My interests are especially focused on prediction and experimentation.
+My interests are especially focused on prediction and business experimentation.

 ---